Back to blog

 Here's a counterintuitive finding from our latest research: being the most mentioned brand doesn't mean being the most recommended.

-We ran 90 questions through ChatGPT, Claude, Gemini, and Perplexity - everything from "best email tool for small business" to specific matchups like "Klaviyo vs Mailchimp for e-commerce."
+We ran 90 buying scenarios through ChatGPT, Claude, Gemini, and Perplexity — the four platforms covering approximately 95% of AI chatbot usage — generating 360 total responses.
+Scenarios ranged from broad queries like "best email tool for small business" to specific matchups like "Klaviyo vs Mailchimp for e-commerce."
+Each platform was asked in isolation, and follow-up questions were generated from the AI's own responses to mirror how real buyers chain their research.

 Visible everywhere.
 Recommended almost nowhere.

-Mailchimp shows up in 32% of all responses.
-That's the highest visibility of any email marketing tool by far.
+Mailchimp shows up in 32% of all responses — the highest visibility of any email marketing tool by far.
 But when AI platforms actually compare it against alternatives?
 It wins just 14% of the time.

 Being mentioned ≠ being recommended.